 Our sanctuary, with its excellent acoustics, beautiful Yamaha grand piano, and historic 1866 Stevens Brothers tracker organ, is a sought-after concert venue for both local and international musicians and performing groups.
 With our state-of-the-art air filtration system installed during the pandemic, we are excited to be host once again to concerts from such Central Vermont cultural mainstays as the Capital City Concerts, Onion River Chorus, Montpelier Community Gospel Choir, Montpelier Chamber Orchestra, and Scragg Mountain Music.

-In addition to installing a new state-of-the-art ventilation system, we are also finishing the installation of a new Audio-Visual system in the sanctuary.
-Not only will this enable us to present a high-quality hybrid worship experience, it will also be a significant enhancement to the value of the sanctuary as a performance space after the pandemic ends, allowing professional level video and audio recording.
+We have also recently put the finishing touches on a sophisticated Audio-Visual system.
+Not only does this enable us to present a high-quality hybrid worship experience, it is also a significant enhancement to the value of the sanctuary as a performance space, allowing us to offer professional level video and audio recording services.

 Please contact us for information about renting our sanctuary or recording services.